Before providing you with a civil service exam reviewer, let’s start with a harrowing statistic:

 Numerical Ability Review Tips and Tricks

 - Brush up on the basic math concepts as they’re the ones that appear on civil service exams, not the more advanced topics like trigonometry and calculus.
-This is according to the past examinees we found through our research, most of whom even said that the Verbal Ability (English) part of the civil service exam is relatively more complex.
+This is according to the past examinees we found through our research.
+Most even said that the Verbal Ability (English) part of the civil service exam is more complex.
 However, it doesn’t mean you shouldn’t dedicate as much time to reviewing for the math section, especially if it has been years since your college graduation.
 If you’re one of these people who have partially or entirely forgotten all the math concepts you learned in high school/college, then the “Modules and Readings” section we’ve prepared above will benefit you greatly.
 Read all these review materials, and don’t forget to take as many practice tests as possible to improve your mathematical competence before taking the civil service exam.

 - Practice solving arithmetic operations quickly without the use of a calculator.
 As you may already know, calculators, mobile phones, tablets, or other similar gadgets will not be allowed inside the testing rooms, so you have no choice but to calculate all math problems manually.
 But since there’s a time limit, you must do the calculations manually, swiftly, and accurately.
 Fortunately, YouTube has plenty of free educational videos to help you improve in this area.
 All you need to do is enter the keyword “how to [type of calculation you want to learn] without a calculator” (e.g., how to multiply and divide without a calculator or how to find percentages without a calculator) in the search box, hit Enter, and let YouTube recommend the best videos for you.
 Another technique you can use is finger multiplication which, as its name suggests, enables you to calculate manually with the help of your fingers.